Clarendon Hills Historical Society: Heritage Hall

 Heritage Hall is the planned renovation of a village 1930s water pump house which will house both a community center and the Clarendon Hills Historical Society as well as a small museum.

 With the demolition of the Middaugh Mansion, representatives from the Village of Clarendon Hills, the Middaugh Mansion Foundation, the Clarendon Hills Historical Society, and interested residents formed a committee to care for the artifacts which were recovered from the Middaugh Mansion.
 Since then, the committee has evolved into the Heritage Hall Committee, a village-sponsored committee whose goal is to establish an operating facility for the Clarendon Hills Historical Society in which the artifacts from the Middaugh Mansion will be displayed or structurally incorporated into the building.

 The Heritage Hall Committee, together with the Clarendon Hills Historical Society, leased an historic 1930s water pump house from the Village of Clarendon Hills for 99 years.
-Although in its early stages, the renovation for the pump house into a modern community facility is under way, and initial fundraising efforts have prove to be successful, and definitive architectural design plans have been created and bid on.
+Although in its early stages, the renovation for the pump house into a modern community facility is under way, and initial fundraising efforts have proved to be successful, and definitive architectural design plans have been created and bid on.
 There is currently no opening date for the new Heritage Hall.

-Governing Body
+Governing body

 The Clarendon Hills Historical Society is a membership-based organization where members pay yearly dues in return for invitations to exclusive events, special program opportunities, and a regular newsletter.
 Currently, the Society has a board of directors led by four officers: an elected president, vice-president, secretary, and treasurer.
 Presidential terms are two years, and directors are appointed by the officers.